CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a72.png)

 1. Type in any keyword **(e.g. apple)** and you will see a response from the website.
-As this site is using JSON, try **refresh** in browser to do the same search again and now you will not see any response message in the website as you saw previously.
+As this site is using JSON, try **refresh** in the browser to do the same search again and now you will not see any response message in the website as you saw previously.

    ![](images/a73.png)